Look familiar? Do you have crabgrass in your New York or Connecticut lawn?

 Want to know how to get rid of crabgrass in your landscape?
 First, it helps to know what you’re up against locally.

 The most prevalent types of crabgrass in New York and Connecticut are large crabgrass — also known as hairy crabgrass, summer grass or crowfoot grass — and smooth crabgrass.
-Despite these two types of crabgrasses’ different appearance, rest assured they’re both highly invasive weeds that can be a real pain to control once you’ve got them!
+Despite these two types of crabgrass plants having a different appearance, rest assured they’re both highly invasive grassy weeds that can be a real pain to control once you’ve got them!

 Which means that learning how to get rid of crabgrass is actually all about prevention.
-Caring for your lawn and applying the proper chemicals is the best way to stop crabgrass from even occurring in the first place!
+Caring for your healthy lawn and applying the proper chemicals is the best way to prevent crabgrass from even occurring in the first place!

 Here’s a look at a few steps you can take to get rid of crabgrass before it’s even a glimmer in your landscape’s eye.

-You’ll want to apply a pre-emergent weed control to your entire lawn in the early spring.
-A pre-emergent is exactly what it sounds like: It strikes before the crabgrass seeds can germinate, before the grass emerges.
+You’ll want to apply a pre-emergent herbicide to your entire lawn in the early spring.
+A pre-emergent is exactly what it sounds like: It strikes before the crabgrass seeds germinate, before the new grass emerges.
 Some pre-emergents will even control small crabgrass seedlings and stop them from growing any larger.

-A word to the wise: There’s a specific time to put down pre-emergents and crabgrass killers — if you don’t use them right, you’ll definitely kill the crabgrass, but you’ll also kill the other grass around it.
+A word to the wise: There’s a specific time to put down a crabgrass preventer — if you don’t use them right, you’ll definitely kill the crabgrass, but you’ll also kill the healthy grass around it.
 And you don’t want that!
-The landscape and lawn care maintenance professionals at Neave Group will be able to help you decide when it’s best to apply pre-emergents and protect your New York or Connecticut landscape from crabgrass.
+The landscape and lawn care maintenance professionals at Neave Group will be able to help you decide when it’s best to apply pre-emergents and protect your New York or Connecticut landscape from crabgrass plants.

 In the Fall: Overseed and Core Aerate

-After the warmest part of the year, kill crabgrass before it goes to seed and begins the process all over again — otherwise each plant will drop up to 150,000 seeds!
+After the warmest part of the year, kill crabgrass before it goes to produce seeds and begins the process all over again — otherwise each plant will drop up to 150,000 crabgrass seeds!

-Overseed in the fall to create a thick, plush lawn that helps control weeds.
+Overseed in the fall to create a thick lawn that helps control lawn weeds.
 (Added bonus: You also won’t have to water as often next spring!)

 Overall: Care for Your Lawn Year Round